Relative and orbifold Gromov-Witten invariants: Introduction

-Gromov--Witten invariants are deformation invariant numbers associated to a smooth variety over $\CC$ that are closely related to the numbers of curves in that variety with prescribed incidence to specified homology classes.
-They are defined by intersecting the homology classes in question with the virtual fundamental class on the moduli space of stable maps.
-There are thus two essential ingredients in Gromov--Witten theory: a proper moduli space on which to do intersection theory, and a virtual fundamental class of the expected dimension in the homology of that moduli space.
+Gromov--Witten invariants are deformation invariant numbers associated to a smooth variety $X$ over $\CC$ that are closely related to the numbers of curves in that variety with prescribed incidence to specified homology classes.
+In this paper we focus on invariants associated to counting {\em rational} curves with prescribed tangencies along a fixed smooth divisor $D\subset X$, in addition to the prescribed incidence conditions.

-In this paper, we will be interested in counting rational curves in a smooth variety with prescribed incidence conditions, as well as prescribed tangencies along a divisor.
-The introduction of tangencies makes the definition of Gromov--Witten invariants more subtle.
-Since a tangency can degenerate to one of higher order, it is not obvious how to produce a proper moduli space, and since a tangency can be deformed to lower order, it is not obvious how to do the deformation theory necessary to produce a virtual fundamental class.

-There are now several solutions to this problem.
-The first is the theory of \emph{relative stable maps}, introduced by A. M. Li and Y. Ruan in \cite{Li-Ruan}, but also studied by Ionel--Parker \cite{Ionel-Parker1,Ionel-Parker2}, Gathmann \cite{Gathmann} and several others.
-In algebraic geometry it is due to J. Li~(\cite{Li1} and~\cite{Li2}).
-In this theory, tangencies are prevented from degenerating to higher order by allowing the target variety to expand, in close analogy to the way a Deligne--Mumford stable curve might expand to prevent a marked point from colliding with a node.
-The deformation theory of these curves still remains quite subtle, however.

-A second solution~\cite{cadman} is to change the target variety by a \emph{root construction}.
-The variety is replaced by a stack that is isomorphic to the original variety away from the divisor, but in which the divisor is replaced by a ``stacky'' version of itself with a cyclotomic stabilizer group.
-Provided that the stackiness of the divisor is taken to be large enough, the concept of tangency to the divisor in the original variety can be replaced with transversal contact to the stacky divisor in the root stack.
-In other words, the ordinary theory of twisted stable maps~\cite{AV} applies to yield a proper moduli space and a virtual fundamental class via straightforward deformation theory.
-The disadvantage of this theory, as compared to relative stable maps, is that it may include extraneous information (in higher genus; see Section~\ref{sect:genus1}) and cannot be used in the degeneration formula~\cite{Li2},~\cite{AF}.

-Cadman and Chen applied Cadman's method to enumerate rational curves tangent to a smooth plane cubic~\cite{CC}.
-Some of these numbers were also computed by Gathmann using relative Gromov--Witten invariants~\cite{Gath}.
-It is no surprise that these numbers agree when they are both enumerative: they count the same thing.
-Remarkably, however, one is enumerative if and only if the other is, and the invariants coincide even if they are not enumerative.
+A seemingly mysterious phenomenon was observed in~\cite{CC}, where rational curves in the projective plane $X = \PP^2$ tangent to a smooth plane cubic $D$ were enumerated using the {\em orbifold Gromov--Witten invariants} of root stacks $X_r$ branched along $D$.
+While it was observed that for low index $r$ the invariants exhibit erratic behavior, for large and divisible $r$ they stabilized.
+Cadman and Chen compared these with {\em relative Gromov--Witten invariants} of the pair $(X,D)$ computed earlier by Gathmann~\cite{Gath}.
+It is no surprise that these orbifold and relative invariants agree when they are both enumerative: they count the same thing.
+Remarkably, however, one is enumerative if and only if the other is, and the invariants coincide even when they are not enumerative.